sadtank/btc-mon/README.md

   * Try without updating eprom...
   * Try on a different version of pi os.
 * _Can't enter interactive mode to setup_
   * You can't enter interactive mode via SSH.
-Why?
-Headless always has tty1 receiving input from keyboard.
-This means configuring keystrokes from hitting tty1 (and possibly running commands without knowing).
-To shield tty1 from keyboard input the script switches to non-interactive tty when expecting any key for setup.
-This was a design trade-off, optimizing for the ability to configure with just usb keyboard and LCD, rather than ssh.
+This is because tty1 always receives input from connected keyboards, even without a monitor.
+To shield tty1 from keyboard input (which could execute commands) the script switches to a non-interactive tty when expecting any key for setup.
+This is a design trade-off, optimizing for the ability to configure with just usb keyboard and LCD, rather than requiring ssh or a monitor.

 ## Donations